madslundt/sonarr-pogdesign-importer/README.md

 }
 ```

 **monthsForward** lookups up series from today's date and X months in the future.
+0 means only current month.

 **sonarrApi** can be found in sonarr under Settings > General > SecuriGidety > API Key